casey/just/README.md

 ```

 Flags are defined by not providing a default argument, the definition of
-options include a default argument.
+options includes a default argument.
 Both flags and options can be omitted when
 calling the recipie.
 Flags evaluate to the name if specified, but to the empty
 string when not passed.
 Options evaluate to the specified value when passed, but
 to their default value when not passed.
 For example: